Ehsunpy/Ehsunpy/README.md

-- 👋 Hi, I’m @Ehsunpy
+👋 Hi, I’m @Ehsunpy!

-- 👀 I’m interested in python
-- 🌱 I’m currently learning cs50x and cs50
+👀 I have a keen interest in Python and am passionate about software development.

+🌱 I have successfully completed CS50x and CS50 courses, building a solid foundation in computer science.

+💼 Currently, I’m working at MONIR Office as a Software Developer and an AI Developer.

-- 💞️ I’m looking to collaborate on ...
+💞 I’m looking to collaborate on interesting projects related to AI and software development.

-- 📫 How to reach me ...
+📫 Feel free to reach out to me through [insert your contact method here, e.g., email, LinkedIn, etc.].

 <!---
 Ehsunpy/Ehsunpy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.